Best StrawPoll Alternatives (2026)

 Is StrawPoll safe?

 Yes.
-StrawPoll includes bot and VPN detection by default on all plans, which blocks automated voting without additional setup.
+StrawPoll includes bot and VPN detection by default on all plans.
 For private polls, it also supports password protection and access restrictions.

 Can you embed StrawPoll in a blog?